TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/QueryApi.md

-send a query to run against a specified array/URI registered to a group/project, returns json results
+send a query to run against a specified array/URI registered to a group/project, returns JSON results

 ### Example